-

 ## [1] "structure(7:9, .Dim = c(3L, 1L))"

-is a list that forces a particular comparison mode for a particular test.
+Package compare is used to compare test values with evaluated expectations for equality.
+What is treated as equal can be fine-tuned via argument mode of TestMe. mode is a list that forces a particular comparison mode for a particular test.
 Keys are names of test values and values are comparison modes.
 Supported modes are:

-- compare: call function
+• compare: call function compare (the default)

-(the default) - round8: round to 8 digits, then call compare
+• round8: round to 8 digits, then call compare

-- error: the test value is (and should be) an error
+• error: the test value is (and should be) an error

-- image: the test produces an image.
+• image: the test produces an image.
 Images should be compared on a pixel-by-pixel basis

-The following example illustrates the use of mode round8
+The following example illustrates the use of mode round8:

 myTests = function() {